-For the last part of our extensive trip across the Arabian Peninsula Carrie and I traveled to Jeddah, Saudi Arabia.
-We had spent the previous week and a half traversing the seven emirates of the United Arab Emirates, as well as two relaxing nights in historic Muscat, Oman.
-Saudi Arabia was by far the most adventurous of the three destinations and required an extensive process to obtain the travel visa.
-We spent a total of four days, three nights in Jeddah, Saudi Arabia’s commercial capital.
+For the last part of our extensive trip across the Arabian Peninsula, Carrie and I traveled to Jeddah, Saudi Arabia.
+We had spent the previous week and a half traversing the seven emirates of the United Arab Emirates, and two relaxing nights in historic Muscat, Oman.
+Saudi Arabia was by far the most adventurous of the three destinations and required an extensive process to get the travel visa.
+We spent four days, three nights in Jeddah, Saudi Arabia’s commercial capital.
 Our visit to the Kingdom was a trip of a lifetime and one we thoroughly enjoyed.

 Saudi Arabia and Tourism

-Nearly everyone, to some extent has an impression of Saudi Arabia, from their oil, as the birthplace of Islam, or the fact that it is the only country in the world in which women are forbidden from driving.
+Nearly everyone, to some extent, has an impression of Saudi Arabia, from their oil, as the birthplace of Islam, or the fact it is the only country in the world in which forbids women from driving.
 For many, travel to Saudi Arabia, outside of hajj, umrah, or for work, remains elusive, and thus many never have the experience of traveling there.
-The Government of Saudi Arabia does not make travel for leisure easy and the process to obtain a visa, should you be able to, is extensive.
+The Government of Saudi Arabia does not make travel for leisure easy and the process to get a visa, should you be able to, is extensive.

-We caught an early morning Gulf Air flight from Dubai to Bahrain, before continuing on to King Abdulaziz International Airport in Jeddah.
+We caught an early morning Gulf Air flight from Dubai to Bahrain before continuing on to King Abdulaziz International Airport in Jeddah.
 Before boarding the flight to Jeddah we had our visas checked to ensure they were valid.
-Roughly 30 minutes before landing the pilot made an announcement that we were flying over the Kaaba in Mecca.
-At this point Carrie put on her abaya, a long robe-like dress, which is required of all women in public once inside Saudi Arabia.
+Roughly 30 minutes before landing the pilot announced that we were flying over the Kaaba in Mecca.
+Carrie put on her abaya, a long robe-like dress, which is required of all women in public once inside Saudi Arabia.

 Before officially entering the country we had to proceed through security.
 As we approached, the security official turned on the x-ray machine for our bags and gave us a warm welcome to the Kingdom of Saudi Arabia.
 We grabbed our bags and turned to each other in almost dis-believe that; first, we were actually in Saudi Arabia and second, how easy and friendly the arrival process had been.

 Driving was probably my least favorite part about traveling in Saudi Arabia.
 I wrote briefly in my Destination Guide to Oman about the driving conditions there.
-Nothing could have prepared me for the congestion and, quite often, the extreme level of dangerous driving, on top of the poor road conditions and traffic patterns, which were seemingly unpredictable.
-In order to get around Jeddah we rented a dark brown Toyota Corolla from Budget, located conveniently inside the arrivals terminal.
-The Budget staff were exceptionally friendly, but the car was not very clean on the inside.
+Nothing could have prepared me for the congestion and, often, the extreme level of dangerous driving, on top of the poor road conditions and traffic patterns, which were unpredictable.
+To get around Jeddah, we rented a dark brown Toyota Corolla from Budget, located conveniently inside the arrivals terminal.
+The Budget staff was exceptionally friendly, but the car was not very clean on the inside.
 In case you weren’t aware women are forbidden from driving so I had the distinct displeasure of driving everywhere in Jeddah.

 Where to Eat in Jeddah

-Intrigued by the idea of eating Yemeni food we decided to eat at Bab al-Yemen on our first night in Jeddah.
-Yemeni food is unlike other Arab food as it consists of stews, and is served in small clay bowls.
+Intrigued by the idea of eating Yemeni food we ate at Bab al-Yemen on our first night in Jeddah.
+Yemeni food is unlike other Arab food as it comprises of stews and is served in small clay bowls.
 At the recommendation of our host we ordered four different main courses; vegetarian saltah (considered the national dish of Yemen), chicken muqalqal, beef ogda, and fahsa, accompanied with three enormous pieces Yemeni flatbread topped with zaatar and cheese.
-The food was unlike anything I had eaten before and was incredibly rich, spicy, and delicious.
+The food was unlike anything I had eaten before and was rich, spicy, and delicious.
 Two of the dishes came out still boiling!
-For dessert we shared an enormous bowl of masoob, a sweet Yemeni rice-pudding with bananas, cheese, topped with honey.
+For dessert, we shared an enormous bowl of masoob, a sweet Yemeni rice-pudding with bananas, cheese, topped with honey.

 A visit to Saudi Arabia would be unthinkable without exploring its very own culinary scene.
 Our friend insisted we go to Aseil as a farewell meal to our visit.
-As a custom at the beginning of our meal we were served traditional Arabic coffee.
+As a custom at the beginning of our meal, they served us traditional Arabic coffee.
 Not one to pass up on an opportunity to eat something different we started with kebab miro - deep fried camel meat served with a bowl of tahina, that was like a meatball, but a lot drier.
 I had eaten camel in Morocco, but not ground like this.